mschrader15/notes-public/Library/Software/SUMO Build Instructions.md

 3. It launches the built target with the arguments specified in `“args”`in an external terminal
 4. It attaches a debugger to target
 ###  Running a Simulation with the Debugger
-Because this document was created to help extendNEMA dual ring controller, we will start by debugging its entry point: `src\microsim\traffic_lights\NEMAController.cpp`.
+Because this document was created to help extend NEMA dual ring controller, we will start by debugging its entry point: `src\microsim\traffic_lights\NEMAController.cpp`.

 The bulk of the logic occurs inside the [NEMALogic](https://github.com/UnivOfAlabama-BittleResearchGroup/sumo/blob/99315ba0f2ed1f4a9411520633dbcab8bfeb8bcd/src/microsim/traffic_lights/NEMAController.cpp#L593) function.